 - Dexterity: Increases the power of ranged (physical) attacks.
 Increases the speed of physical attacks (melee and ranged).

 - Constitution: Increases the hit point gain when leveling up.
 This is cumulative, so investing most of your points into Constitution in the early levels means your health will ramp up much faster.
 Increases resistance to poisons and diseases.

 - Intelligence: Increases the power of offensive spells.
 Increases the size of the magic/faith/rage pool.

 - Wisdom: Increases the power of non-offensive spells.
 Increases the regeneration rate of the magic/faith/rage pool.

 - Charisma: Reduces the amount of mana or magic/faith/rage needed to cast a spell or fire a weapon.
-Decreases the price shops charge you for the items they sell.
+High enough Charisma values result in certain weapons and spells not using any mana.

 Traveling around the world